sparkflows/sparkflows-docs/docs/user-guide/data-visualization-dashboards/create-dataset.rst

 Creating a MySQL connection is a prerequisite for creating dashboard.

-Follow the steps given here to create a new MySQL connection: :ref:`Create MySQL Connection<SQL Server>`
+Follow the steps given here to create a new MySQL connection: :ref:`Create MySQL Connection<MySQL Connection>`

 **Add Google REST API Key**